micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/results/index.md

 _Observations:_

-According to the results taken above, the software is running a deterministic way.
+According to the results reported above, the software is running a deterministic way.
 Indeed, by looking closer, it is noticeable that the running sequence is the same.

 Additionally, timing deltas between correlated events have a really low variation when switch (consecutive thread_suspend/thread_resume).

-Moreover, the scheduler performs fast context switches, on average the are around 10 microseconds.
+Moreover, the scheduler performs fast context switches, which on average, last 10 microseconds.

 ## Executions